isl-org/Open3D/docs/compilation.rst

     # This creates a .whl file that you can install manually.
     make pip-package

-    # Create conda package in build/lib
-    # This creates a .tar.bz2 file that you can install manually.
-    make conda-package

 Finally, verify the python installation with:

 .. code-block:: bash